 In Texas, three different crimes of domestic violence are recognized:

-Domestic violence is when an act of violence occurs against someone in your family, a household member or someone you are dating.
+Domestic violence is when an act of violence occurs against someone in your family – most often a spouse or child, a household member or someone you are dating.
 Generally, there must be some kind of relationship.
 It might even be a past relationship.

 Until 1981, police officers would not make an arrest in a domestic violence case without a court order unless the officer actually witnessed the violence.
 The law changed in ’81, allowing warrantless arrests in cases of domestic violence provided the officer has probable cause.

-Phone call interruption
+Emergency phone call interruption

 Interfering with an emergency phone call is a misdemeanor.
-If someone calls 911 to report a domestic violence incident and the call is dropped or interrupted, most departments will send personnel to the address.
+If someone calls 911 to report a domestic violence incident and the call is dropped or interrupted, most Texas police departments will send personnel to the address.
 This is to make sure the abuser did not prevent the victim from making the call.
 Repeat offenders can be charged with a felony and sent to a state jail.